mschoenebeck/zeos-sapling/README.md

 ## Getting Started

-To setup the full workspace clone the dependencies ([rustzeos](https://github.com/mschoenebeck/rustzeos) and [bellman](https://github.com/mschoenebeck/bellman)), the smart contract and the JS wallet as well:
+To setup the full workspace clone the dependencies [rustzeos](https://github.com/mschoenebeck/rustzeos), [bellman](https://github.com/mschoenebeck/bellman), the smart contract and the JS wallet as well:

 ```
 mkdir zeos